Leah1977/Fishy_pair/README.md

 The project features an interactive matching game.
 Users can choose from three levels.

-The game is targeting individual game play for users to have fun and race against the clock to get the pairservices.
+The game is targeting individual game play for users to have fun and race against the clock to find the pairs before time runs out.

 ## Table of Contents.